How do I create my own computer program?

-Most computer programming languages are high-level programming languages, which are easy for you to understand but impossible for the computer to understand.
-In order for the computer to understand your program, it must be compiled or have an interpreter.
-Your programming language is the deciding factor on how the program will be compiled or ran on a computer.
-For example, Eclipse is a Java compiler that can take a Java program and compile it to be run on a computer.
-However, a language like Perl is an interpreted language, which means it does not need to be compiled.
-It only requires that Perl be installed on the computer or the server that is running the script.
+Most computer programming languages are high-level programming languages, meaning the are easy for you to understand but impossible for a computer.
+In order for the computer to "read" your program, it must be compiled or have an interpreter.
+Your programming language is the deciding factor on whether or not you'll need a third-party program for interpreting it.
+For example, Eclipse is an interpreter that takes a program written in Java and "translates" it into code that may be run on a computer.
+Other languages, like Perl, are interpreted; meaning they do not need to be compiled.
+These languages only require that they are installed on the computer or the server that is running the script.

 Learning the language

-After you have decided on the language, editor, and compiler, you are ready to program.
-For most users, the easiest way to start programming is with the infamous Hello World! program, which is a program that only prints Hello World! to the screen and a great way to make sure everything is working.
-After you have been able to run your program that writes (or prints, in programming terms) Hello World! to the screen, the next step would be to take the time to learn all of the program language's syntax and have an understanding of the below concepts.
+After you have decided on a language, editor, and compiler, you are ready to program.
+For most users, the easiest way to start is with the infamous Hello World! program.
+After you have been able to run your program that writes (or prints, in programming terms) Hello World! to the screen, the next step is to take the time to learn all of the program language's syntax; including the following concepts.

 - Understand how to declare variables.